WHAT IS ART?

 HOW TO DECLARE:

 PORTFOLIO REVIEW REQUIRED.
 Portfolios are reviewed on a rolling basis.
-Contact the Art Department directly to start the process.
+Find more information about the application process here

 HELPFUL INTRO COURSES: